As a cat owner who spends most or all of their time inside the home, you may be wondering “Can indoor cats get fleas?”. The answer is YES!

 Groom Your Pet Regularly

-Seems like a no brainer, but this is key to keeping fleas inside your home in check, especially if you have carpeting.
+Seems like a no brainer, but vacuuming regularly is one of the best ways to help reduce flea infestations.
+This is key to keeping fleas inside your home in check, especially if you have carpeting.

 Try to vacuum your home on a weekly basis, paying special attention to areas close to front and back doors.